caltechlibrary/corsproxy/admin/README.md

 1. On the host computer running the proxy, after starting the proxy service, check that the proxy process is running (look for a `node` process owned by user `corsproxy` in the output of `ps auxww`) and also check that something is listening on the desired port (for example, look at the output of `netstat -at`).
 2. Next, open a new terminal window, `ssh` into the server running the proxy, and run `tail -f` on `/var/log/messages`.
 Do the same for `/var/log/corsproxy/corsproxy.log` in another window.
 3. Now, try to connect to the proxy's landing page from a browser on your local computer, by visiting the top-level page on the host and port.
-For example, if your proxy is running on port 8080 of the computer responding to `x.org`, the proxy page would be `http://x.org:8080`.
+For example, if your proxy is running on port 8080 of the computer responding to `x.org`, the proxy page would be `http://x.org:8080` (or `https://x.org:8080` if you have [configured the use of HTTPS](#configuring-the-use-of-https) as discussed below.)
 This landing page is not limited by the setting of `RATELIMIT` in the configuration file, so if you cannot access it, something else is wrong &ndash; perhaps the firewall settings on the server prevent access to that port from the outside.

 ## Notes and tips about HTTP requests